-JEE Main Eligibility Criteria – The NTA (National Testing Agency) usually declares the eligibility for the JEE Main exam and the criteria is mostly kept the same for both January and April sessions.
-If you are planning to apply for JEE Main 2021, then you will find all the information regarding the eligibility criteria on this page.
-In 2019, one key change that was introduced was that a candidate could now take a total of six attempts in JEE Main in three consecutive years.
-From 2021 onwards the exam is being conducted four times in a year and will be held in the months of February, March, April and May.
-Check below for latest details.
+JEE Main Eligibility Criteria is usually set or declared by NTA (National Testing Agency) and is mostly kept the same for both April and May 2022 sessions.
+If you are planning to apply for the national level entrance exam this year, then you will find all the information regarding the JEE Main eligibility criteria on this page.
+In 2022, one key change that has been introduced again is that the exam is being conducted two times a year instead of four sessions like last year.
+The exam will be held in the months of April and May.
+Candidates can check the latest details below.

 JEE Main eligibility is usually presented in the JEE Main information bulletin and it is an important piece of document that lays out all the important information including age criteria, total attempts, eligibility marks, pass percentage, amongst others.
 Aspirants should, therefore, go through the eligibility details before applying for the exam.
 They should meet all the requirements and then only they can apply for the exam.
 If they fail to meet any of the criteria then their application will stand null and void.

 Here, aspirants will find complete details on the requirements for JEE Main.
 Candidates are advised to read all the given instructions thoroughly for the successful approval of their application form.
 As per recent reports, the Aadhaar Card is also not compulsory to apply for this exam.

 JEE Main 2022 Eligibility

 Based on the following parameters the candidates will be eligible for JEE Main exam 2022.

 1. Nationality: Candidates must be a citizen of India.
 Foreign national candidates as well as NRIs, PIOs, OCIs can also apply.

 2. Age Criteria: For appearing in JEE Main 2022, there is no age limit for the candidates.